 - Prepare the Virtual Appliance Instance Template on GCP.
 This is a one time task.

 - Launch the virtual appliance on GCP.
 Perform this task for each VA after you have performed the one-time task of preparing the VA image.

 Note: This is a one-time task to create an Instance Template that can be used to launch multiple VAs in GCP.

-Umbrella generates and downloads to your computer a zip file unique to your deployment.
+Umbrella generates and downloads a .tar file unique to your deployment.

-- Extract the downloaded zip file.
-You'll find two folders—Virtual Hard Disks and Virtual Machines—and a config file.
+d.
+Extract the .zip file.
+The .zip file contains two folders—Virtual Hard Disks and Virtual Machines—and a config file.

 qemu-img convert -f vpc -O raw forwarder-va.vhd forwarder-va.raw